FaizAther/dcc888-papers/paper1/liner_phi_place.md

 ### Why is this problem important (PHI)

-Phi nodes are used in SSA form that is beneficial to speed up dataflow analysis on basic blocks.
+Phi nodes are used in SSA form that is beneficial to speed up dataflow analysis on basic blocks, this can be used to find bugs, security flaws and in general make code more robust rather than relying on someone to manually verify it.

 ### Who will benefit immediately from the solution of this problem